Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Regret Consistency and Convergence

 Consider the case when $\Tau_i$ is the prediction of $Y_{i T+1}$.
 The oracle predictor $\taupm_i$ in the HIVDX model is given by

 The EB one-period-ahead prediction $\taueb_i$ is then obtained by substituting the \NPM\ for $G_*$ in \eqref{eq:forecast-formula}.
 Evaluating the EB method in this setting requires controlling the compound error arising from the interaction between the estimation discrepancy $\hat{\theta}^{\mathrm{EB}}_i - \thetapm_i$ and these observed variables.
 Consequently, the analysis necessitates controlling the $\ell_p$ distance (where $p \ge 2$, with $p=4$ being a particularly important case) between the EB and oracle estimates.
-We now establish regret consistency under the high-level assumptions stated below.

 \begin{assumption} Assume that $\mathbb{E}_{G_*}[|\Tau_i|^p] < \infty$ for some $p \in [2, \infty)$.
 Moreover, the following conditions hold. \begin{enumerate} \item [(i)] The function $\Tau(\theta)$ is continuous in $\theta \in \Theta$ and, for all $c > 0$, satisfies